-To return to the previous menu list, do any below:
+- ▶ To return to the previous menu list, do any below: - Click the topmost link with the symbol >.
+For example, click Home - Press Backspace on the keyboard.

-- Click the topmost link with the symbol >.
-For example, click Home - Press Backspace on the keyboard. - OR click on the top-left corner to return to the main menu.
+• OR click Alread at Disguest on the top-left corner to return to the main menu.